 About Us

 Acamar (θ Eridani) is a bright naked-eye star visible from both Australia and China.
-On the 25th August 2012, at the IAU General Assembly in Beijing, Astronomy Australia Ltd (AAL) signed a Memorandum of Understanding with the Division of Basic Research of the Chinese Academy of Sciences regarding Antarctic Astronomy.
+On the 25th August 2012, at the IAU General Assembly in Beijing, Astronomy Australia Ltd (AAL) signed a Memorandum of Understanding (MoU) with the Division of Basic Research of the Chinese Academy of Sciences regarding Antarctic Astronomy.

 ACAMAR foundation signing ceremony in China, 2015.
 Credit: ACAMAR.